the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 Having a good plan on how and when to communicate around your event is always important, but it can be even more relevant when inviting people with lived experience to your event as part of supporting attendees who are both new to research events, and who need to know what accessibility affordances you have put into place to support their attendance.

 Transparency and clear communication are thus critical to support people with lived experience in making informed decisions about whether to engage in your event.
-Any of the other decisions you have made may not be helpful in supporting the engagement and inclusion of people with lived experience if you have not communicated about what those decisions are.
 And even if you have planned the perfect event, if people don't what those plans are, your event will likely stay behind its potential.

 Creating a communication plan is therefore a key part of hosting an accessible and inclusive event for people with lived experience.